manijosev/sciprog_24/README.md

 ├── Practical8
 └── Practical9
 ```
-To view/execute work from a practical, navigate to the folder, and follow the README to compile and execute the C files.
+To view/execute code from a week of practical work, navigate to the respective folder, say practical08 for week 8, and follow the README steps to compile and execute the C files.